Farama-Foundation/PettingZoo/README.md

 * gamma/prospector (Yashas)
 * magent/* (David and Mario)

-Development has not yet started on the following games:
+Development has not yet started on:

 * classic/backgammon
 * classic/shogi (python-shogi)